AnsPit assists hydrogeologists in mine dewatering projects to calculate open pit inflow and predict (optimize) operation of a dewatering systems

 – Leaky aquifer.

-Most schemes account for I-st or II-nd types of boundary impacts.
-The aquifer can be modelled as infinite, bounded, stripped or radial (circle-bounded).
+Most conceptual models can account for I-st or II-nd types of boundary impacts.
+The aquifer can be modelled as infinite, bounded, stripped or circle-bounded.

 Mine dewatering systems design

-When an open pit is dewatered using vertical wells, ANSPIT can assist in design of well field.
-The module calculates abstraction rates that are required to achieve dewatering targets (i.e. water level drawdowns on pit walls or other locations).
+When an open pit is dewatered using vertical wells, ANSPIT can assist in design of a well field.
+The module calculates the abstraction rates that are required to achieve dewatering targets (i.e. required water level drawdowns on pit walls or other locations).
 Abstraction rates are calculated for specific layouts that are pre-selected or user-defined.
-Drawdown targets are assigned at the pit center or at others selected locations.
-Module is based on windows operating system.
+Drawdown targets are assigned at the pit center or at other selected locations.
+The module is based on Windows operating system.

 Case Studies